-The wagon party was separated into three distinct groups – the wounded and youngest children led the way in two wagons; the women and older children walking behind, while the men were individually escorted by an armed member of the militia.
+The wagon party was then separated into three distinct groups – the wounded and youngest children led the way in two wagons; the women and older children walking behind, while the men were individually escorted by an armed member of the militia.
 Lee led his charges three-quarters of a mile to a southern branch of the California Trail.
+Thus separated, the groups were easier to deal with.
 Suddenly, a single shot rang out, followed by an order: “Do your duty!”
 The Mormon escorts promptly turned and shot the men in cold blood, making it impossible for them to protect the women in children.
 Meanwhile painted “Indians” jumped out of the brush and cut down defenseless women and children where they stood.

-Though difficult to verify retroactively under a fog of violence, it has been alleged that the attackers were directed to slit the throats of disaffected leaders in blood oath style.
-That night, John Lee swore all to secrecy, each man standing in circle, hand on his brother’s shoulder, taking the oath of death to any man who talked.
+Though difficult to verify retroactively under a fog of violence, it has been alleged that the attackers were directed to slit the throats of disaffected leaders in blood oath style after shooting them.
+In any case, that night, John Lee swore all to secrecy, each man standing in circle, hand on his brother’s shoulder, taking the oath of death to any man who talked.
 Any Mormon who attended the LDS temple prior to 1990 will recognize the penal oath ritual and corresponding hand signals.